KenD2002/COMS4115-Project/README.md

 - `if` - Used to define conditional logic.
 - `else` - Provides an alternative block of code if the `if` condition fails.
 - `return` - Returns a value from a function.
+- `call` - Call and run the function

 ### 1.2.
 Identifiers
 - Regular Expression: `[a-zA-Z][a-zA-Z0-9]*`